Learn strong verbs in English

-So today I’ll teach you 20 colorful verbs that will supercharge your vocabulary.
-And that’s actually a good example – I could say “improve your vocabulary” or “expand your vocabulary” but the word “supercharge” is so much more descriptive, it creates a mental picture of getting a huge boost in vocabulary power.
+So today I’ll teach you 20 interesting verbs that will supercharge your vocabulary.
+And that’s actually a good example – I could say “improve your vocabulary” or “expand your vocabulary” but those are weaker verbs than the word “supercharge.”
+This strong verb is so much more descriptive, it creates a mental picture of getting a huge boost in vocabulary power.

 OK, let’s get started – for each powerful verb I’ll tell you what it means and give you a few examples.